Valigia table lamp

 Ettore Sottsass

-Ettore Sottsass was one of the most avant-garde designers of the 1970s and 1980s.
-He was a member of Studio Alchimias and founder of the Memphis Group in Milan.
-His designs break with convention and are expressive and colorful.
-Designs such as Ultrafragola characterize the Austrian-born designer.
+Ettore Sottsass is among the most avant-garde designers of the 1970s and 1980s.
+He was a member of Studio Alchimias and the founder of the Milanese Memphis Group.
+His designs break with convention, are expressive and colorful.
+Designs like Ultrafragola are hallmarks of the Austrian-born designer.